Skip to main content

 Ordinal

-Level in the job evaluation system — usually the strongest predictor
+Level in the job structure — usually the strongest predictor of pay

 Experience